 Ola and Uber are both available in Delhi, and offer a comparable price to traditional taxis – however, you won’t have to do any haggling, and can simply pay through the app.

 By public transport:

 The cheapest way to get from Delhi Airport into the city is by taking the Delhi Metro.
-Jump on the airport express to New Delhi Metro Station, which is next to the New Delhi Railway Station in the city centre.
-The journey will take around 20 minutes, and cost you less than $1 USD (60 rupees).
+Jump on the airport express to New Delhi Metro Station, which is next to the New Delhi Railway Station in the city center.
+The journey will take around 20 minutes, and cost you less than US$1 (60 rupees).